The Magical Bond between Two Hearts: A Wreck-It-Ralph Fan Fiction

 “What is it?” she wondered, “I can’t make it out.”

 Lucy walked slowly toward it blindly, squinting her eyes to see if she could see it clearer.
 Suddenly she felt a warm sensation reaching out to her.
 It seems to reach out to touch the very being of her.
 She looked back at what used to be her home.

 “Daisy…” Lucy sighed sadly.
 Her eyes began to tear up.

 “No!
 I can’t give up.
 My sister wouldn’t let me.”

-She took a deep breath then with a strong confidence, ran towards what was to be the end of the tunnel.
+Then she saw something that was glowing on her shoulder.
+The symbol that represented her magical powers glowed a golden light that she had never seen before.
+Lucy then realized that as long as her magic light is glowing, there is hope.
+She took a deep breath and then with a confidence strong in her heart, ran towards what was to be the end of the tunnel.
 Out of nowhere there came a bright light.
 Shielding her eyes Lucy stumbled out of the tunnel into the doorway that would lead to Grand Central Station.
 Looking up she saw a bright light bulb in the middle of the ceiling, towering above her.

 “Where am I?”
 Lucy muttered drowsily.

 She looked above to find an illuminated sign that read: